richelbilderbeek/dlip/report/README.md

  * For image and speech recognition.
 [4]

  * It is used in phylogenetics for asigning unknown DNA to an animal group [6]

+## What are the pros and cons of deep learning?

+### pros

+* very accurate predictions and outcomes

+### cons

+* they are slow to train without a good gpu

+* they need lots of training data

 ## What are phylogenetics?